aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 cd constructs
 {{</highlight>}}

-Run `projen new` to scaffold an awscdk-construct type Projen project
+Run the following command to scaffold an awscdk-construct type Projen project

 {{<highlight js>}}
 npx projen new awscdk-construct \